-The USB speakers sound fantastic until you hit mid-high volume, which happens to be around a mere 30%.
+The egg-shaped USB speakers look aesthetically pleasing, and sound fantastic until you hit mid-high volume, which happens to be around a mere 30%.
 More power is clearly needed.

 Egg lover that I am, I must admit it’s been incredibly hard to work at a computer with two jumbo-sized eggs in front of me.
 At 14cm tall and 11cm in diameter, the Olasonic TW-S7 speakers are almost as large as your average ostrich eggs, and per egg cost roughly the same as well.
 Seriously.
 I would like some breakfast now, please.

 Olasonic claims to have a reason for this madness, however, in that the egg shape’s lack of parallel planes helps to reduce standing waves inside the speaker.
 This in turn increases the overall volume of the enclosure by eliminating the need for dampening insulation and allows for deeper bass response.
 The other key reasoning behind the egg shape is its inherent lack of sharp 90-degree edges, reducing diffraction loss.
 I’ll be the first to admit that I’m not an audiophile and was never all that good at physics, so much of this audio theory is above my level.
 That said, after a night’s worth of furious Googling I’m well enough convinced that there’s more to the egg shape than its chic aesthetic.